4awpawz/trio-docs/source/fragments/articles/2020-08-16-impending-v4.1.0.md

 articleTitle: "What's Coming In Trio v4.1.0"
 activeHeaderItem: 3
 socialMediaMetaTags:
-- <meta property="og:type" content="article">
+- "<meta property='og:type' content='article'>"
-- <meta property="og:title" content="What's Coming In Trio v4.1.0">
+- "<meta property='og:title' content='What's Coming In Trio v4.1.0'>"
-- <meta property="og:description" content="While you are enjoying the recently released Trio v4.0.0 we want you to know that Trio v4.1.0 is already in the testing phase and will be released shortly.">
+- "<meta property='og:description' content='While you are enjoying the recently released Trio v4.0.0 we want you to know that Trio v4.1.0 is already in the testing phase and will be released shortly.'>"
-- <meta property="og:url" content="https://gettriossg.com/blog/releases/2020/08/16/impending-v4.1.0/">
+- "<meta property='og:url' content='https://gettriossg.com/blog/releases/2020/08/16/impending-v4.1.0/'>"
-- <meta property="og:image" content="https://gettriossg.com/media/trio-social-media-image.png">
+- "<meta property='og:image' content='https://gettriossg.com/media/trio-social-media-image.png'>"
-- <meta name="twitter:card" content="summary_large_image">
+- "<meta name='twitter:card' content='summary_large_image'>"
-- <meta name="twitter:site" content="@gettriossg">
+- "<meta name='twitter:site' content='@gettriossg'>"
-- <meta name="twitter:creator" content="@jefftschwartz">
+- "<meta name='twitter:creator' content='@jefftschwartz'>"
-- <meta name="twitter:title" content="What's Coming In Trio v4.1.0">
+- "<meta name='twitter:title' content='What's Coming In Trio v4.1.0'>"
-- <meta name="twitter:description" content="While you are enjoying the recently released Trio v4.0.0 we want you to know that Trio v4.1.0 is already in the testing phase and will be released shortly.">
+- "<meta name='twitter:description' content='While you are enjoying the recently released Trio v4.0.0 we want you to know that Trio v4.1.0 is already in the testing phase and will be released shortly.'>"
-- <meta name="twitter:image" content="https://gettriossg.com/media/trio-social-media-image.png">
+- "<meta name='twitter:image' content='https://gettriossg.com/media/trio-social-media-image.png'>"
 -->

 While you are enjoying the recently released Trio v4.0.0 we want you to know that Trio _v4.1.0_ is already in the testing phase and will be released shortly.